H-Diebold-GmbH-Co/PullforceGaugeInstaller/README.md

 # PullforceGaugeInstaller

-This repository contains the Release files for the Pullforce Gauge COnfiguration files.
-The  QT IFW Online Updater fetches the files from this URL: https://github.com/H-Diebold-GmbH-Co/PullforceGaugeInstaller/blob/main/repository
+This repository contains the Release files for the Pullforce Gauge Configuration files.
+The  QT IFW Online Updater fetches the files from this URL: https://h-diebold-gmbh-co.github.io/PullforceGaugeInstaller/repository/

 Check https://doc.qt.io/qtinstallerframework/qtinstallerframework-online-example.html to see how the installer works.